Croydon Astronomical Society

 learn !
 Another set of Google Links can be found here.
 Don't forget there are a lot

 of good books out there -

 I want to buy a telescope can you give me any advice ?

 Have a look at the links from our links section here.

 I have a question about the Society that is not on this list

-Send us an EMAIL to our enquiry address - details are on the contacts page and we will try to answer your question.
+Send us an EMAIL to our enquiry address -

 The committee members have received a lot of SPAM EMAIL when their addresses were published as links on the site.
 This is a result of nasty things out there called SPAM robots that search the web for EMAIL addresses so they can be entered onto mailing lists used by SPAMers.
 As a result we have changed most of our mailing addresses and they are now on the web site as a picture / image which should reduce the risk of them being harvested.